FrancoisPoinsignon/DMV_AV_Crash_Extractor/README.md

 ```bash
 python main.py
 ```
-3/ The CSV data associated will be stored in a "data.csv" file
+3/ The CSV data associated will be stored in a "data.csv" file (a CSV file for 2021 is already created)